UjjwalSinduria/Progress_Report/Amazon_VPC_3tier.md

                 * Provisioned mode
                 * On-demand mode
             * **In on-demand capacity mode**: In this mode you are billed for each read and write that your application performs.
                 DynamoDb instantly scales your workloads to meet demand.
 This mode is best for unpredictable amount of traffic.
+            * **Provisioned Capacity mode**: In this mode we specify the no of reads and writes per second that you expect our application to require.
+We have to use autoscalling to tell DynamoDb to automatically adjust adjust table capacity within those limits.
+This mode is best for for predictable application traffic or run applications whose traffic goes up and down slowly.
+    - [x] In this tier we are going to build :
+        * **A DataBase Security Group**: That allows outbound and inbound mysql requests to and from our app servers.
+        * **A DataBase subnet group**: basically to ensure that database is created in the proper subnets.
+        * **A RDS Database with mysql**